Vacuum tube: Diodes

-While offering no advantage over the electrical sensitivity of crystal detectors, the Fleming valve offered advantage, particularly in shipboard use, over the difficulty of adjustment of the crystal detector and the susceptibility of the crystal detector to being dislodged from adjustment by vibration or bumping.
+While not more sensitive than a properly working crystal detector, the Fleming valve did not need the fiddly adjustment the whisker of a crystal detector required, and was not susceptible to becoming bumped out of the optimum position by vibration or movement, which was particularly advantageous for use on a moving ship.

-The first vacuum tube diodes designed for rectifier application in power supply circuits were introduced in April 1915 by Saul Dushman of General Electric.

 Triodes

 In the 19th century, telegraph and telephone engineers had recognized the need to extend the distance that signals could be transmitted.
 In 1906, Robert von Lieben filed for a patent for a cathode-ray tube which used an external magnetic deflection coil and was intended for use as an amplifier in telephony equipment.
 This von Lieben magnetic deflection tube was not a successful amplifier, however, because of the power used by the deflection coil.
 Von Lieben would later make refinements to triode vacuum tubes.